-Once you get accepted into the MSc in Financial Engineering program or the Introduction to Data Science module, you will be given the credentials and instructions for logging into the learning platform, where you can access the courses online.
+Once you get accepted into the MSc in Financial Engineering program or the Applied Data Science module, you will be given the credentials and instructions for logging into the learning platform, where you can access the courses online.

 Financial engineering applies mathematical and quantitative methods to financial problems.
 This multidisciplinary field combines financial theory, mathematics applications, engineering methods, and programming practices.

 It is an emerging field, and is increasingly in demand.
 Financial innovation is driving demand for the rigorous analytic capabilities and training of financial engineers.